Victoriast8/arc/README.md

 This interpreter is a proof of concept.
 Keep in mind that:

-1. Some of the advantages of reversible programming languages are lost (such as mitigation of heat dispersion) due to this interpreter being written in Haskell, which is *not* reversible a reversible language.
+1. Some of the advantages of reversible programming languages are lost (such as mitigation of heat dispersion) because the interpreter is written in Haskell, which is *not* a reversible language.
 2. The interpreter exploits none of the parallelisable properties of the inbuilt array combinators.